About Mount Sinai

 The Mount Sinai Hospital

-As a top ranking, major academic healthcare institution, the Mount Sinai Hospital provides ongoing commitment to provide the highest standard of care to the community it serves.
-It’s robust interdisciplinary team of experientially qualified medical, nursing and allied health professionals collaborate to address the health disparities of the communities we serve.
+Mount Sinai achieved its fourth Magnet ® designation for nursing excellence by the American Nurses Credentialing Center and the only medical center in New York State to earn Disease-Specific Care Comprehensive Stroke Center Certification from The Joint Commission.
+In September 2021, The Joint Commission conferred an Advanced Heart Failure Certification to the Mount Sinai Heart team.
+In November 2022, the American Association of Critical Care Nurses conferred a Silver Level Beacon Award for Excellence to the Mount Sinai Hospital Cardiac Intensive Care Unit.
+These awards are earned by meeting specific quality achievement measures for patients at a set level for a designated period.
+As a top ranking, major academic health care institution, The Mount Sinai Hospital demonstrates ongoing commitment to provide the highest standard of care to the community it serves.
+The interdisciplinary team of highly qualified medical, nursing, and allied health professionals collaborate to address the health disparities of the communities we serve.
 The organization’s leadership provides the vision of transformation and innovation that has also expanded its mission nationally and globally.

 Mount Sinai Queens

-Mount Sinai Queens is part of the Mount Sinai Health System, combining the excellence of an academic medical center with the compassionate, caring environment you expect from a community hospital.
-Mount Sinai Queens is a welcoming hospital in the Astoria section of Queens, offering high-quality outpatient, emergency, and inpatient medical services.
-The medical facility has a highly trained team of nearly 500 physicians, representing close to 40 medical and surgical specialties and subspecialties to meet the changing needs of the neighborhoods they serve and to extend our geographical reach throughout the borough.
+Mount Sinai Queens is a welcoming community hospital with 235 beds in the Astoria neighborhood of Queens, offering high-quality outpatient, emergency, and inpatient medical services.
+Our medical facility has a highly trained team of nearly 500 physicians representing close to 40 medical and surgical specialties and subspecialties and over 400 registered nurses and ancillary staff.
+We are evolving to meet the changing needs of the neighborhoods we serve and to extend our geographical reach throughout the borough.

-Mount Sinai Queens’ cancer programs with the opening of the Infusion Center across the street from the hospital.
-They also have the distinction of being the only hospital in Queens designated a primary Stroke Center by the New York State Department of Health and the Joint Commission, and the only hospital in Queens to receive the prestigious Magnet® designation for nursing excellence awarded by the American Nurses Credentialing Center.
-Most recently, Mount Sinai Queens received the Get with the Guidelines Gold Achievement Award, having reached the goal of treating patients to standards of care as outlined by the American Heart Association and American Stroke.
+Mount Sinai Queens continues to expand programs with the opening of a new Cancer Center and Cardiac Cath Lab.
+We also have the distinction of being the only hospital in Queens designated a primary Stroke Center by the New York State Department of Health and the Joint Commission, and we remain the only hospital in Queens that holds the prestigious Magnet® designation for nursing excellence awarded by the American Nurses Credentialing Center.
+Most recently, Mount Sinai Queens received the “Thrombectomy- Capable Stroke Center” certification, having reached the goal of implementing rigorous standards for performing endovascular thrombectomy for large vessel occlusion ischemic strokes

 Mount Sinai Nursing